When Dark Matter Heats Up: A Model-Independent Search for Non-Cold Behavior: Observational data

 where $d_{\rm L} = 10^{\frac{(\mu - 25)}{5}}$.
 The error propagation rule is used to compute the covariance matrix of $D_{\rm M}(z)$.

 \item {\bf Baryon Acoustic Oscillations:} Like CC and SN Ia, Baryon Acoustic Oscillations (BAO) act as ``standard rulers'' in cosmology, enabling measurements of the angular diameter distance $D_A(z)$.
-From this, we compute the comoving angular diameter distance $D_M = D_A(1+z)$ and then derive $D_{\rm M}/r_d$ using the relation:
+From this, we compute the comoving angular diameter distance $D_{\rm M} = D_A(1+z)$ and then derive $D_{\rm M}/r_{\rm d}$ using the relation:

-where $H(z)$ is the Hubble parameter, $c$ is the speed of light and $r_d$ is the sound horizon at the drag epoch.
-Since the right-hand side of Eq.~\eqref{D_M_eqn} defines the comoving distance, $D_M(z)$, we can equivalently express $D_M/r_d$ as the comoving distance scaled by the sound horizon.
-In this work, we use measurements of $D_M(z)/r_d$ at five different redshifts.
-The data are taken from the Dark Energy Spectroscopic Instrument (DESI) Data Release 1 \cite{DESI:2024mwx} (DESI DR1) and Data Release 2~~\cite{DESI:2025zgx} (DESI DR2) anisotropic BAO observations, with the corresponding values listed in Table~\ref{tab:DR1data} (DESI DR1) and Table~\ref{tab:DR2data} (DESI DR2). \end{itemize}
+where $H(z)$ is the Hubble parameter, $c$ is the speed of light and $r_{\rm d}$ is the comoving sound horizon at the end of the baryon-drag epoch.
+Since the right-hand side of Eq.~\eqref{D_M_eqn} defines the comoving distance, $D_{\rm M}(z)$, we can equivalently express $D_{\rm M}/r_{\rm d}$ as the comoving distance scaled by the sound horizon.
+In this work, we use measurements of $D_{\rm M}/r_{\rm d}$ at five different redshifts.
+The data are taken from the Dark Energy Spectroscopic Instrument (DESI) Data Release 1 ~(DESI DR1)~\cite{DESI:2024mwx} and Data Release 2 ~(DESI DR2)~\cite{DESI:2025zgx} anisotropic BAO observations, with the corresponding values listed in Table~\ref{tab:DR1data} (DESI DR1) and Table~\ref{tab:DR2data} (DESI DR2). \end{itemize}